 Retirement readiness looks different for everyone.
 Taking stock of any gaps between the retirement you envision and the retirement you've saved for can help you understand the extent to which you may need to play catch-up.

+Retirement readiness looks different for everyone.
+Taking stock of any gaps between the retirement you envision and the retirement you've saved for can help you understand the extent to which you may need to play catch-up.
 Are you ready to retire?
-According to a recent survey, 39% of Americans cite fears of outliving their savings and investments in retirement.1 If this sounds like you, it’s critical to start understanding where you are, where you need to be, and how to bridge the gap in order to have the retirement you envision.
+A common fear of pre-retirees is outliving their savings in retirement.1 If this sounds like you, it’s critical to start understanding where you are, where you need to be, and how to bridge the gap in order to have the retirement you envision.

 Not Your Parents’ Retirement Plan